bondy-denomy-lab/jbd-lab.github.io/_posts/2024-01-15-Chang-Michelle.md

 ---
-title: Change and Michelle rotate in the lab
+title: Chang and Michelle rotate in the lab
 author: Joe Bondy-Denomy
 layout: post
 group: news